Chris Cooper (defensive lineman)

-Christopher Lyle Cooper (born December 27, 1977) is a former American football defensive lineman in the National Football League for the Oakland Raiders, Dallas Cowboys, San Francisco 49ers, Seattle Seahawks and Arizona Cardinals.
-He also was a member of the California Redwoods in the United Football League.
-He played college football at Nebraska-Omaha.
+Christopher Lyle Cooper (born December 27, 1977) is an American former professional football player who was a defensive lineman in the National Football League (NFL) for the Oakland Raiders, Dallas Cowboys, San Francisco 49ers, Seattle Seahawks and Arizona Cardinals.
+He also was a member of the California Redwoods in the United Football League (UFL).
+He played college football for the Nebraska–Omaha Mavericks.

-Early years
+Early life

 Cooper attended Lincoln Southeast High School.
 He received All-state honors at defensive tackle and offensive tackle as a senior.
 He also practiced basketball, playing at forward and center.

 College career

 He accepted a football scholarship from Division II University of Nebraska-Omaha, where he became a four-year starter at defensive tackle.

 As a redshirt freshman, he registered 21 tackles, 6 tackles for loss and 4 sacks.
 As a sophomore, he tallied 29 tackles, 10 tackles for loss (second on the team) and 7 sacks (led the team).
 As a junior, he had 45 tackles and 9 sacks (led the team).

 As a senior, he posted 44 tackles (fourth on the team), 20 tackles for loss (led the team), 11 sacks (led the team), 5 passes defensed, 2 forced fumbles and 4 fumble recoveries.
 He set school records for career sacks (31) and tackles for loss (53).